cozygene/BayesCCE/README.md

 # BayesCCE

-BayesCCE is a semi-supervised method for estimating cell counts (cell type proportions) from DNA methylation.
+BayesCCE is a semi-supervised method for estimating cell counts (cell type proportions) from array-probed DNA methylation data.